 Table 46-1Classification of Hiatal Hernia |Favorite Table|Download (.pdf) Table 46-1Classification of Hiatal Hernia

 |II ||True paraesophageal hernia with the GEJ in place intra-abdominally |

 |III ||Organoaxial volvulus of the stomach into the mediastinum |

 |IV ||Organoaxial volvulus of the stomach with migration of other abdominal viscera into the mediastinum |

 In rare cases, the GEJ may remain in its normal intra-abdominal position.
 This is called the “true” paraesophageal hernia (Type II).
 Here a portion of the stomach and sometimes other parts of the abdominal viscera migrate into the mediastinum either through the esophageal hiatus or through an adjacent defect in the diaphragm.

 Occasionally, the stomach may further migrate into the chest causing organoaxial volvulus, in which usually more than half the stomach lies in the mediastinum, a condition known as “giant” paraesophageal hernia (Type III).
 The lesser curvature remains in the abdomen, fixed by the gastrohepatic omentum and the left gastric vessels, which explains the asymmetric displacement of the stomach generally observed.
 With organoaxial volvulus, the fundus folds over anteriorly to the esophagus and toward the right side of the mediastinum.

-Less frequently, if the defect becomes very large, colon together with omentum, spleen, and eventually small bowel may migrate ...
+Less frequently, if the defect becomes very large, colon together with omentum, spleen, and eventually small bowel ...